AndreasLrx/ecstasy/doc/TechnicalImplementation.md

       The modifiers also have an @b AutoLock template parameters.
 If it it set it works exactly as the QueryImplementation: it locks the queryables upon construction using implicit LV constructor.

       @note
-      By default the RegistryModifiers AutoLock value will be set from @b ECSTASY_AUTO_LOCK but you can use the extended version if you want to set/unset only one (@ref AndEx, @ref OrEx, @ref XorEx , the @ref Maybe and @ref Not don't have extended version because the classic version already supports a second AutoLock parameter).
+      By default the RegistryModifiers AutoLock value will be set from @b ECSTASY_AUTO_LOCK but you can use the extended version if you want to set/unset only one (@ref ecstasy::AndEx "AndEx", @ref ecstasy::OrEx "OrEx", @ref ecstasy::XorEx "XorEx" , the @ref ecstasy::Maybe "Maybe" and @ref ecstasy::Not "Not" don't have extended version because the classic version already supports a second AutoLock parameter).

-#### Resolution Order
+### Resolution Order

 We have seen everything, not in the lowest details but enough to understand most of the query behaviors.
 Here is the resolution order of all those functionnality.